 Kelping the Bay

-Deakin University has joined The Nature Conservancy (TNC), the University of Melbourne and Parks Victoria to announce a plan to trial and develop techniques to address the loss of Golden Kelp in Port Phillip Bay.
+Deakin University has joined The Nature Conservancy (TNC), University of Melbourne and Parks Victoria to trial and develop techniques to address the loss of Golden Kelp in Port Phillip Bay.

 With funding from the Victorian Government’s Department of Energy, Environment and Climate Action, the Port Phillip Bay Golden Kelp restoration project will include the first trials in Victoria to cultivate Golden Kelp at the microscopic level for planting onto reefs.
 Read here for more information.

 Image: Sporophytes growing on gravel. (credit: Jasmine Bursic)

 Kaylah’s Honours project is well and truly underway, and we are currently processing and collecting week 2 data.
 The Ecklonia sporophytes are growing nicely, and we just couldn’t wait to share a pic of them growing at Deakin’s Queenscliff Marine Science Centre.

 Prue joins the Superstar of STEM program

 Science Technology Australia recently announced a 60 inspiring women and non-binary people to be part of the 2023-23 #SuperstarsOfSTEM program and Prue was honoured to be part of the named 60 people.
 Click on the media release below to learn more about this incredible program: